A Survey of Decision-Theoretic Approaches for Robotic Environmental Monitoring: Where to Take Measurements from

-Another problem, but closely related to the orienteering problem, is the \emph{optimal tourist problem}.
-Compared to the orienteering problem, the optimal tourist problem treats the reward function as a function of the time spent at the sampling location. \cite{yu2015anytime} investigate the optimal tourist problem based on two complementary problems.
+Another problem, closely related to the orienteering problem, is the \emph{optimal tourist problem}.
+Compared to the orienteering problem, the optimal tourist problem treats the reward function as a function of the time spent at the sampling location. \citet{yu2015anytime} investigate the optimal tourist problem based on two complementary problems.
 The first problem solves the same objective as in the orienteering problem, and the second problem minimizes the time for gathering a predetermined reward amount.

-\emph{Multi-armed bandit} (MAB) regards the problem of finding an arm associated with an unknown black-box function out of a fixed number of arms that maximizes the expected gain (or reward) when a finite number of arm evaluations is allowed.
-Thus, MAB naturally addresses exploration versus exploitation dilemma.
-To design algorithms having useful theoretical bounds in MAB, the notion of \emph{regret} is defined to measure the expected gap of the collected rewards between the optimal strategy and a designed algorithm.
+\emph{Multi-armed bandit} (MAB) regards the problem of finding an arm associated with an unknown black-box function out of a fixed number of arms to maximize the expected gain (or reward) when a finite number of arm evaluations is allowed.
+MAB naturally addresses the exploration versus exploitation dilemma.
+To design algorithms with useful theoretical bounds in MAB, the concept of \emph{regret} is created to measure the expected gap of the collected rewards between the optimal strategy and a designed algorithm.
 The \emph{upper confidence bound} (UCB) algorithm is a well-known algorithm that gives a theoretical upper bound on regret, owing to the principle of optimism in the face of uncertainty.
-One can choose where to evaluate the black-box function next according to UCB. \cite{reverdy2014modeling} propose MAB with transition costs and on graphs which can be appropriate for robotics applications. \cite{landgren2016distributed} study distributed MAB for cooperative decision-making based on the consensus algorithm.
-However, a black-box function of one arm is independent of that of neighboring arms in this setting.
+One can choose where to evaluate the black-box function next according to UCB. \citet{reverdy2014modeling} propose MAB with transition costs and on graphs appropriate for robotics applications. \citet{landgren2016distributed} examine distributed MAB for cooperative decision-making based on the consensus algorithm.
+However, in this setting, the black-box function of one arm is independent of that of neighboring arms.